John Lynch grabs the franchise quarterback for Kyle Shanahan's offense.

 Minnesota Vikings: Parris Campbell, WR, Ohio State

-Cordarrelle Patterson could be leaving Minnesota before long, and Laquon Treadwell has some limitations.
+Cordarrelle Patterson is gone, and Laquon Treadwell has some limitations.
 Here's some more receiver talent for the Vikings.

 Philadelphia Eagles: Saquon Barkley, RB, Penn State